cainesap/wordsegmentation/README.md

 Note that these experiments were run on XML corpora downloaded from [CHILDES](https://childes.talkbank.org/data-xml).
 We unzip and store the files under the path `~/Corpora/CHILDES/xml/` on a Unix-like system (i.e. Mac, Linux).
 Our corpus selections depended on factors described in our paper.

 Note that we removed the diary and 0notrans/0untranscribed/0extra directories in the Lara (Eng.UK), Braunwald, MacWhinney, Nelson (all Eng.NA) and LeeWongLeung (Cantonese) collections before further processing.
+We also removed specific child corpora from collections because of their starting age: Lea from French York; PIT, IDO, PRI, LAR from Indonesian Jakarta; Yun from Korean Ryu.

 ## Directory structure